Tezsure/Tezster-CLI/README.md

 1. Linux (Ubuntu and Debian)
 2. Mac OS X
 3. Windows 10 <br />
-Note : There might be some issues with Mac OS & Windows 10.
+Note : We recommend linux platform for tezster cli.
+You may encounter some issues in OSX and Windows 10 due to docker.
 If you face any please report in our [issues section](https://github.com/Tezsure/Tezster-CLI/issues).

 #### Node.js Installation
 Run following commands to install Node.js LTS version